mathpraxedes/mathpraxedes/README.md

 - 🌱 I’m currently learning Swift UI, Apple AR, Architetures, WatchOS and TvOS
 - 👯 I’m looking to collaborate on ...
 Projects Using Swift UI.
 - 📖 Languages and Tools: Swift objective-C Firebase Git graphql postman AWs bash javascript nodejs blender
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
+- 💬 Ask me about Anthing a good chat is amazing
 - 📫  Where to find me 🌎: Github Twitter LinkedIn Instagram
 - ⚡ Fun fact: ...
 I Started programming to relax and do somenthing different, Now I'm Stressed.
 But Still in love for Swift and Apple Stuff.